 Iggy croons two odd, bleak ballads ‘Baby’ with its ‘Street of Chance’ right out of a William Burroughs book, and warbles ‘Tiny Girls’ with sad desperation.
 Bowie provides a gorgeous, woeful sax solo on the latter.

 In 1983, Bowie wrote a guitar line and turned Iggy’s dual themed song (a veiled allusion to heroin) into a pop song about an Asian heroine – transforming Iggy’s Chinese rock into a ‘China Girl’.
 Iggy’s a mess without ‘her’.
 (Kuelan was actually Vietnamese).
 The song was originally titled ‘Borderline’.
-A toy piano adds sweetness to the brooding tune, as the China Girl talks the singer down from his escalating demented thoughts of world domination and destruction with a whispering, ‘Shhhhh.’
+Bowie on toy piano and Iggy on toy drums adds sweetness to the brooding tune.
+The children’s instruments sound vaguely oriental as the China Girl talks the singer down from his escalating demented thoughts of world domination and destruction with a whispering, ‘Shhhhh.’

 Bowie’s simple sax on ‘Tiny Girls’ is innocently beautiful, adding a touch of warmth to the robotic opus.
 The musicians borrowed from Bowie’s Low sessions enfold us in reverie, along with Iggy’s ghostly / ghastly crooning vocals.